tenjava-2014/stuntguy3000-t1/README.md

 Description
 ----

-FireFlight is a plugin which is designed to enhance and unleash the true power of bows, which such features as
+FireFlight is a plugin which is designed to enhance and unleash the true power of bows, which such fea tures as
  * Trail
     - Leave a Trail of FIRE behind your arrow
  * Burner